Subtle changes in the mole above could not have been identified by the naked eye, yet this was found to be an early melanoma.

 Skin cancer screening has three advantages.
 The pleasure of an all clear, avoidance of unnecessary tissue removal, or scarring and early detection, which reduces treatment, along with increasing cure rates.

-All of these fit with our ethos of minimum intervention and maximum cure, using safe procedures and half an hour of your time.
+All of these fit with our ethos of minimum intervention and maximum cure, through safe procedures taking half an hour of your time.
 The return you get from spending this with the latest equipment and good specialists is invaluable.

 We want to see more people have less skin cancer treatment and a safe future.
 The foundation of this is effective skin cancer screening.

-If you would like to see details on screening, or skin cancer:
+If you would like to see more details on screening, or skin cancer:

-- Return to an overview for: Skin Cancer Screening.
+- Return to an overview of techniques available for: Skin Cancer Screening.

 For any advice, or to arrange a screening appointment, call 020 8441 1043, or send us an email via the Make An Appointment button below.